csieber/hvbench-tutorial/tutorials/Tutorial2.md

 cd hvbench-api
 sudo cp *.plugin /usr/libexec/netdata/plugins.d/
 ```
 2) Configure netdata so that it only shows the data from our custom netdata plugin.
-Copy our custom Netdata Configuration File to this directory:
+Copy our custom Netdata configuration file to this directory:
 ```
 sudo cp netdata.conf /etc/netdata/
 sudo killall netdata
 sudo /usr/sbin/netdata
 ```
 Perform step two, in hvbench-api folder (netdata.conf file is placed there.).
-We kill all current plugins and then restart the netdata so that it loads our custom Netdata Configuration File.
+We kill all current plugins and then restart the netdata so that it loads our custom Netdata configuration file.

 This file significantly reduces the resources consumed by netdata.
 Reduced resource consumption is achieved by: